Navigation

 Getting your echocardiogram results

 Your sonographer or doctor may talk you through your echocardiogram results straight after your procedure.
-But they’ll usually send the results to the doctor who sent you for the test, who will go through them with you at your next appointment.
+But they’ll usually send the results to the doctor who sent you for the test.
+Your doctor will discuss your results with you at your next appointment.
 Sometimes, you may have an appointment with your doctor straight after your echocardiogram.

 Don’t worry if your doctor or sonographer can’t give you the results straight away.
 Your results may need to be analysed first.
 Your doctor may also need to consider your medical history and the results of any other tests you’ve had.